Indian hospitals plead for oxygen, country sets virus record

 The government in October began building new plants to produce medical oxygen, but now, some six months later, it remains unclear whether any have come on line, with the Health Ministry saying they were being “closely reviewed for early completion.”

-Tanks of oxygen are being shuttled across the country to hotspots to keep up with the demand, and several state governments have alleged that many have been intercepted by other states en route to be used for their needs.
+Tanks of oxygen are being shuttled across the country to hotspots to keep up with the demand, and several state governments have alleged that many have been intercepted by other states to be used for their needs.

-Ashok Kumar Sharma, 62, was finally put on oxygen Monday in his home in West Delhi.
+Ashok Kumar Sharma, 62, was finally put on oxygen on Monday in his home in West Delhi.
 It only happened after days of frantically searching for an oxygen cylinder from various hospitals, clinics and private distributors.

 “I called at least 60 people looking for oxygen, but everyone’s numbers were switched off,” said Kunal, Sharma’s son.